grigorisg9gr/grigorisg9gr.github.io/_posts/2025-01-02-research-projects-for-passionate-UW-students.md

 Each project and student is unique.
 While curiosity and a willingness to learn quickly are more important than individual grades or specific courses, I have found that the students I collaborate best with typically have the following background:

 1. **Strong Analytical Thinking**: This often translates to having completed multiple Math courses, but extends beyond that.
-For example, the Algorithms course CS 577 is highly recommended.
+For example, the course CS 577 is strongly recommended.
-2. **ML Courses**: Familiarity with the content of UW's excellent ML and Math courses is beneficial.
+2. **ML Courses**: Familiarity with the content of UW's excellent ML and Math courses is required.
 I am particularly fond of courses such as ECE/CS 532, ECE 524 or at least introductory courses such as CS 540.
 3. **Time to Learn:** Research requires time to think and iterate.
 This is not a 1-hour-a-week alternative to an easy course.
 If you wish to work with me, please ensure you have the time and willingness to learn.